freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-171-finding-numbers-for-which-the-sum-of-the-squares-of-the-digits-is-a-square/index.md

 ---
-title: Problem 171: Finding numbers for which the sum of the squares of the digits is a square
+title: Finding numbers for which the sum of the squares of the digits is a square
 ---
 ## Problem 171: Finding numbers for which the sum of the squares of the digits is a square